samduk/log-analysis-and-security-hardening/Questions.md

 Q2: What is the longitude and Latitude of the the person using this IP address: 117.207.53.8 ?
 By the way, can tell me which city he lives in?

-Q3: Oh no, this person is launching DDoS attack on my server, I want to block the person using firewalld..can you help me to write a rule to block this IP address: 66.249.64.169 completely?
+Q3: Oh no, this person is launching DDoS attack on my server, I want to block the person using firewalld..can you help me to write a rule to block this IP address: 66.249.64.169 completely (including the subnet)?

 Q4: I did a presentation using my friend's laptop and I want to let him view the website, but I don't want him to access ssh.
 Can you help me to write a rule to block him using ssh but can view the website?